It's sometimes hard to tell if Naoya's truly a bad guy or not.

-Ariochs become this in Overclcoked, mostly due to there being a lot more of them than in the original.
-They're often paired with Catoblepas demons, allowing their pitiful movement range to be significantly buffed with Devil Speed, and because they're Vile demons, they can spam the powerful Deathbound with impunity.
-It is generally possible to use fire attacks For Massive Damage, but good luck getting a shot off before Deathbound wipes out a good chunk of your team.
+Ariochs become this in Overclocked, mostly due to there being a lot more of them than in the original.
+They're often paired with Catoblepas demons, allowing their pitiful movement range to be significantly buffed with Devil Speed, and because they're Vile demons, they can spam the powerful Deathbound with impunity, as they have an attack range of three thanks to their Chaos Wave racial ability, meaning they're free from retaliation unless you also have a Vile in your party.
+If you're fortunate enough to be able to fight back, it is generally possible to Kill It with Fire, but good luck getting a shot off before Deathbound wipes out a good chunk of your team.

 Draco in Leather Pants: Naoya created the demon summoning program, traps the protagonist and his friends in the lockdown, is Cain, is completely ruthless against anybody who stands against him in the Law or Inhuman Overlord path, and plans to turn the protagonist into the King of Demons in order to start a war against God.
 Ask the fangirls, and Naoya is a huggable Woobie who can do no wrong, and is frequently slashed with the protagonist.
 Overclocked elaborates on his history and presents him more sympathetically, but his more ambiguous actions during the lockdown are often swept under the rug by his fans.